netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 The server MUST NOT change the txid value of a versioned node unless the node itself or a child node of that node has been changed.
-The server MUST NOT change any txid values due to changes in config false data.
+The server MUST NOT change any txid values due to changes in config false data, or any kind of metadata that the server may maintain for YANG data tree nodes.

 ## Initial Configuration Retrieval

-When a NETCONF server receives a get-config or get-data request containing requests for txid values, it MUST return txid values for all versioned nodes below the point requested by the client in the reply.
+When a NETCONF server receives a get-config or get-data request containing requests for txid values, it MUST, in the reply, return txid values for all Versioned Nodes below the point requested by the client.

 The exact encoding varies by mechanism, but all txid mechanisms would have a special "txid-request" txid value (e.g. "?") which is